deciduously/blispr/README.md

 blispr>
 ```

-It uses `rustyline` as a readline alternative which will save history to `./.blisp-history.txt`.
+It uses [`rustyline`](https://github.com/kkawakam/rustyline) as a readline alternative which will save history to `./.blispr-history.txt`.
+See that repo for all supported options.

 You can pass `-p` at runtime (`cargo run -- -p` or `blispr -p`) to display the parsed input, pre-eval alongside the result: